 Earning a Doctor of Nursing Practice (DNP) in Montana

-- Nurses who already hold a master’s degree en route to the DNP.
-Nurses who already hold the MSN are eligible to apply directly to DNP programs.
-However, MSN-prepared nurses who choose a DNP track in a new population focus must complete the prerequisite coursework for that track before beginning DNP studies.
+- Nurses who already hold a master’s degree are eligible to apply directly to the post-master’s phase of DNP programs.
+MSN-prepared nurses who choose a DNP track in a new population focus must complete the prerequisite coursework for that track before beginning DNP studies.

 - DNP, Family/Individual